stanton26/AppDefense/labs-partner/aws-integration-partner-lab.md

 On your browser, open a new tab and go to: <https://vmcworkshop.signin.aws.amazon.com/console>

-1. For Account ID or alias ensure "vmcworkshop" is specified
+1. For Account ID or alias ensure "vmcworkshop-partner" is specified
 2. IAM user name - Student# (where # is the number assigned to you)
 3. Password - VMCworkshop1211
 4. Click **Sign In**